-- 3.17.10 Although this is a new policy, several mitigation/enhancement proposals made during the appraisal of the Emerging Core Strategy have some relevance to this new policy and are presented in Tables 3.50 to 3.53. - 3.17.11 The outcomes from the policy remain subject to considerable uncertainty being mainly dependent upon the actions of others for their delivery.
+- 3.17.10 Mitigation/enhancement proposals made during the appraisal of the Emerging Core Strategy been addressed by the Council as presented in Tables 3.50 to 3.53. - 3.17.11 The outcomes from the policy remain subject to considerable uncertainty being mainly dependent upon the actions of others for their delivery.
 Perhaps the main aspect where mitigation/enhancement could be delivered would be in relation to the need for frequent reviews of open space requirements to ensure an up to date evidence base to inform the preparation of site development briefs.